 David Greenwood of The Good Economy was heartened that people wanted to have discussions on the platform.
 It was now a question of ironing out the details with a focus group and rolling the development out.

 22 February 2021 – Afternoon tea discussion – Is LGPS investment in housing making a positive impact on communities, the environment and frontline services? – BMO Global Asset Management.
 Please join us at 14.30 GMT for an afternoon tea with BMO Global Asset Management on the different types of residential investment available to LGPS and the impact these have.
-For more information see here or register to attend here (open to LGPS funds and their advisers only).
+For more information see here.

 23 February 2021 – Afternoon discussion – Investing in place – Impact Investing Institute.
 Please join us, in partnership with the Impact Investing Institute, at 3.30 pm for a discussion on place-based impact investing by asset managers.
-For more information see here or register to attend here (open to asset managers only).
+For more information see here.

 If you would be interested in joining or participating in the PBII Forum, please contact Charlotte O’Leary.
 To read a PDF version of this blog, please click the button below.

 To the extent that anything on this website constitutes a financial promotion it is exempt from the general prohibition in S21 of FSMA on the basis that the site is only intended for investment professionals as such term is defined in S19 of the Financial Promotions Order.
 Please note that Pensions for Purpose does not provide consultancy services, advice or personal recommendations on any of the investment opportunities mentioned on the platform.
 We curate content written by Influencer members and do not endorse any underlying funds.